s-rah/onionscan/README.md

 In order to install OnionScan you will need the following dependencies not provided by the core go standard library:

+* github.com/HouzuoGuo/tiedot/db - For crawl database.
+* github.com/rwcarlsen/goexif/exif - For EXIF data extraction.
+* github.com/rwcarlsen/goexif/tiff - For EXIF data extraction.
+* golang.org/x/crypto/openpgp - For PGP parsing
+* golang.org/x/net/html - For HTML parsing
 * golang.org/x/net/proxy - For the Tor SOCKS Proxy connection.
-* golang.org/x/net/crypto - For PGP parsing
-* golang.org/x/net/html - For HTML parsing
-* github.com/rwcarlsen/goexif - For EXIF data extraction.
-* github.com/HouzuoGuo/tiedot/db - For crawl database.

 ### Grab with go get